Training Articles - Injury Prevention

 - Here's a good rehab program to help an

 injured athlete stay fit

-Advice on how to help an injured athlete maintain a reasonable level of fitness
+Advice on how to help an injured athlete maintain a reasonable level of fitness.

 - How to treat damaged soft tissues with

-How the body reacts to injury and advice on treating soft tissue injuries
+How the body reacts to injury and advice on treating soft tissue injuries.

-- How to recognise and minimise over
+- How to recognise and minimise overtraining in your athletes

-The signs and symptoms of over training and provides a method to monitor athletes for the onset of over training
+The signs and symptoms of overtraining and provides a method to monitor athletes for the onset of overtraining.

 - A common-sense guide to minimising the

 A look at how an appropriate warm-up and flexibility work will help minimise injury.